devops329/devops/instruction/deliverable7Environments/deliverable7Environments.md

 In order to demonstrate your mastery of the concepts for this deliverable, complete the following.

 1. Archive each version build in your JWT Pizza S3 bucket.
+1. **Production**
+   1. Convert your CloudFront distribution to be a production distribution.
+   1. Create a GitHub Action workflow (`release.yml`) that deploys to your **production** CloudFront
+   1. Create a GitHub version record for each build.
+1. **Staging**
+   1. Create a CloudFront staging distribution.
    1. Create a GitHub staging environment.
-1. Convert your CloudFront distribution to be a staging distribution.
    1. Create a staging DNS record.
    1. Modify your GitHub Action workflow (`ci.yml`) to automatically update your **staging** CloudFront distribution.
-1. Create a GitHub version record for each build.
-1. Create a GitHub Action workflow (`release.yml`) that deploys to your **production** CloudFront distribution.

 Go to the [AutoGrader](https://cs329.cs.byu.edu) and submit your work for the **Environments** deliverable.